 Where the HR strategies emphasize compliance and the modes of employment involve the contracting of human capital, we are likely to find subcultures that are task-centered.
 Task-centered cultures are characterized by a strong emphasis on goal accomplishment.
-In addition, organizational norms tend to encourage results-oriented employees and behavior tends to be governed by tighter controls enforced through close supervision (Hofstede et al., 1990).
+In addition, organizational norms tend to

+Subcultures and employment modes encourage results-oriented employees and behavior tends to be governed by tighter controls enforced through close supervision (Hofstede et al., 1990).